 4. Can Reform Help?

 There is ample evidence that simplifying the procedures to start a business can help increase business registrations.
-The European Union recognized that easier business start-up matters for the competitiveness of Europe’s private sector and initiated a broad reform program across all member countries in 1997.
-The European Commission Enterprise Directorate General published in 2002 the final report “Bench marking the Administration of Business Start-ups”, reporting on significant improvements in registration efficiencies and company formation within the EU8.
+The European Union recognized that more accessible business start-up matters for the competitiveness of Europe’s private sector and initiated a broad reform program across all member countries in 1997.
+The European Commission Enterprise Directorate General published in 2002 the final report “Benchmarking the Administration of Business Start-ups,” reporting significant improvements in registration efficiencies and company formation within the EU8.
 According to Doing Business 2006, 31 countries eased business entry in 2004.
-In six of these countries business entry increased after reforms: Spain (10%), Belgium (16%), Estonia (19%), Romania (22%), Vietnam (28%), Serbia and Montenegro (42%).
-France, was ranked among the five top reformers in 2003 by Doing Business and the number of newly registered business increased by 18%, compared to the year before.
-Overall, European Union countries reduced the amount of time required to register a business by over 15%, and registration costs by almost 10% during 2003-04 – far outpacing other country groups9.
+In six of these countries, business entry increased after reforms: Spain (10%), Belgium (16%), Estonia (19%), Romania (22%), Vietnam (28%), Serbia, and Montenegro (42%).
+France was ranked among the five top reformers in 2003 by Doing Business, and the number of newly registered businesses increased by 18%, compared to the year before.
+Overall, European Union countries reduced the amount of time required to write a company by over 15%, and registration costs by almost 10% during 2003-04 – far outpacing other country groups9.
 Also, the OECD recognized that too much “red tape” is a common complaint from businesses and citizens in OECD countries.

-But reform experiences were not limited to Europe: In Pakistan, business registration went up by 18.8% from 1998 to 2004, following reforms to improve business registration11 and in Vietnam business entry increased 28% after reforms12.
-In Egypt following reforms which cut the time to establish a business from something like five months to a few days, according to the Government, a total of 3,012 new companies were established between last July and February, 2005, with total capitalization of USD 1.9 billion.
+But reform experiences were not limited to Europe: In Pakistan, business registration went up by 18.8% from 1998 to 2004, following reforms to improve business registration11, and in Vietnam, business entry increased 28% after reforms12.
+In Egypt, following reforms that cut the time to establish a business from something like five months to a few days, according to the Government, 3,012 new companies were established between last July and February 2005, with a total capitalization of USD 1.9 billion.
 That is double the amount of the like period of a year before13.

-There is evidence that easier business start-up procedures can help generate more business ventures and with it create a more dynamic private sector.
-However, while simplified business registration is a necessary condition to motivate enterprises to become formal, it is only one element in the overall business environment and in some cases might not be a sufficient condition to spur further private sector development or formalization of existing enterprises; taxes might be still too high or access to land might be a cumbersome process.
-In some countries, start up procedures have been recently quite improved (e.g. Vietnam) and are not any more the major impediment for companies to become formal.
+There is evidence that more accessible business start-up procedures can help generate more business ventures and, with it, create a more dynamic private sector.
+However, while simplified business registration is a necessary condition to motivate enterprises to become formal, it is only one element in the overall business environment, and some cases might not be a sufficient condition to spur further private sector development or formalization of existing enterprises; taxes might be still too high, or access to land might be a cumbersome process.
+In some countries, start-up procedures have been recently quite improved (e.g., Vietnam) and are not anymore the major impediment for companies to become formal.

-From here, how do we go about reforms and what can we learn from good practices in other countries?
+How do we go about reforms, and what can we learn from good practices in other countries?

 5. Country Examples featuring Good Practice